How To Fix A Toilet Leak.

 Your toilet may be leaking through the floor because of a broken or faulty wax ring.
 The wax ring is designed to create a barrier between your toilet and your floor.
 If the wax ring is faulty, water can begin to escape through the floor rather than around your toilet.
 This issue is also typically accompanied by a sewer smell due to the type of3 leak.
 If you find that your toilet is leaking through the floor, you should have it fixed right away.
 To get your toilet repaired, give us a call today.

 A toilet may be leaking from the bottom because its wax ring is faulty or has worn out.
-If you notice that your toilet is leaking from the bottom, you should discontinue using and have it repaired right away.
-If your toilet is leaking from the bottom, contaminated water will continue to pool around your toilet, posing a risk to your health and your home’s structure.
-To get your toilet repaired, contact us today.
+If you notice that your toilet is leaking from the base, you should discontinue using and have it repaired right away.
+If your toilet is leaking from the bottom or base, contaminated water will continue to pool around your toilet, posing a risk to your health and your home’s structure.
+To get your toilet repaired, contact PDM today.

 To stop your toilet from leaking, you can: